-The Department of Nursing is part of the College of Pharmacy, Nursing and Allied Sciences.
+The School of Nursing is part of the College of Health Professions.
 Each nursing student admitted to the college is assigned a nursing faculty advisor who is available for academic guidance and assistance.
 Students are strongly encouraged to seek the assistance of their advisor early in their plan of study and maintain contact on a regular basis thereafter.

-The pre-nursing program is open to all students who wish to pursue a nursing major.
-To enter the pre-nursing program, students must be admitted to the University.
-One cohort of students is admitted into the professional nursing program each spring and fall semester.
-To apply to the professional program, an online application must be submitted by May 20 for fall semester and September 20 for spring semester.
-Enrollment to the nursing major is limited.
-Eligibility for admission requires 1) a minimum cumulative grade point average (GPA) of 2.75 on all college level work, 2) completion of the prerequisite courses with a grade of “C” or higher, 3) eligibility for sophomore standing, and 4) submission of the completed application.
+Eligibility for application requires 1) a minimum cumulative grade point average (GPA) of 2.75* on all college level work, 2) completion of the prerequisite courses with a grade of “C” or higher, 3) eligibility for sophomore standing, and 4) submission of the completed application.

 - Evidence of admission to NDSU,

 - Official transcripts from all colleges attended (excluding NDSU),

 Application forms may be obtained online at www.ndsu.edu/nursing/.

 Students currently enrolled at NDSU in the pre-nursing program are encouraged to consult the pre-nursing advisor prior to the application deadline.

 *Because of limitations on class size, the typical student admitted to the nursing program has a selective GPA higher than 2.75.

 |NURS 189 - Skills for Academic Success||1|

 |COMM 110 - Fundamentals of Public Speaking||3|